jeffboody/libai/readme-nn.md

 problem.
-Regularization techniques cause the neural network to produce generalized solutions rather than memorizing training patterns (e.g. patterns not observed in test data) or learing of an embedded noise signal.
+Regularization techniques cause the neural network to produce generalized solutions rather than memorizing training patterns (e.g. patterns not observed in test data) or learning of an embedded noise signal.
 In practice, the capacity of a neural network may be limited by physical computing resources.